Current Proposal

 What programs will be offered at Tamarack?

-Once a principal has been selected for the school, planning for Tamarack operations can begin.
+Now that Christy Walters has been selected as the school principal, planning for Tamarack operations can begin.
 Potentially, Tamarack could provide preschool and after-school care.
 Other programs, such as STEM/STEAM, are still to be determined.
 Note, however, like Brookwood and Atfalati Ridge, Tamarack is designed with a STEAM lab to provide students with year-round learning opportunities as part of their regular curriculum.

 -